-The Distribution Analysis tool allows you to fit one or more distributions to the input data and compare them based on a number of Goodness-of-Fit* statistics.
-Based on the statistical significance (p-values) of the results of these tests, the user can determine which distribution best represents the data.
+Use the Distribution Analysis tool to fit one or more distributions to the input data and compare them based on a number of Goodness-of-Fit* statistics.
+Based on the statistical significance (p-values) of the results of these tests, you can determine which distribution best represents the data.

 This tool uses the R tool.
 Go to Options > Download Predictive Tools and sign in to the Alteryx Downloads and Licenses portal to install R and the packages used by the R Tool.
 See Download and Use Predictive Tools.

-Use the Configuration tab to set the mandatory controls for a distribution analysis.
+Use the Configuration tab to set the mandatory controls for distribution analysis.

 - Select a field for analysis: Select a field from the incoming data for analysis.

 - Select distributions for comparison: Select one or more distributions to compare.
-The distribution options are as follows:
+The distribution options are: